MicrosoftDocs/VBA-Docs/api/PowerPoint.SlideShowTransition.AdvanceOnClick.md

 ## Example

-This example sets slide one in the active presentation to advance after five seconds have passed or when the mouse is clicked ? whichever occurs first.
+This example sets slide one in the active presentation to advance after five seconds have passed or when the mouse is clicked&mdash;whichever occurs first.

 ```vb